graphteon/juriko-cli/docs/MCP_INTEGRATION.md

 }
 ```

-This configuration provides filesystem access, web search capabilities, and connection to a remote API server, giving JURIKO a comprehensive set of tools to work with.
+This configuration provides filesystem access, web search capabilities, and connection to a remote API server, giving KILOCODE a comprehensive set of tools to work with.